maximumpeaches/Interview/src/com/company/leetcode/p1143/readme.md

+# October 13th 2021
+I was able to solve it, but not very quickly.
+Very good one to practice because you can get better at it.
+Most of the implementation is stuff that you'd improve at with practice.

 I would suggest viewing the hints.md file *after* you've solved for the provided test case and *before* submitting.
 One of the test cases causes a TLE, and you'll just see what I mean if you look at the hints.md file.